astavrop0/MAI_for_stock_return_predictability/README.md

 ### RegressionModel.ipynb

-The code in this notebook implements Ridge Regression using MEF and MAI data with daily and monthly frequencies to predict the one-month GSPC ERP.
+The code in this notebook implements Ridge Regression using MEF and MAI data with daily and monthly frequencies to predict the one-month GSPC equity risk premia.

 ### NeuralNetworkModel.ipynb

-The code in this notebook implements a Feedforward Neural Network using MEF and MAI data with daily and monthly frequencies to predict the one-month GSPC ERP.
+The code in this notebook implements a Feedforward Neural Network using MEF and MAI data with daily and monthly frequencies to predict the one-month GSPC equity risk premia.

 Installation
 ------------
+The project was tested with `Python 3.9.13`.
+To ensure compatibility and reproducibility, make sure you have any version `Python 3.9.x` installed.

 To install the required packages and replicate this project, follow these steps: